 - 77% of employers believe Apprenticeships make them more competitive

 - 76% of those employers who employ apprentices agree they make their workplace more productive

-- 92% employers who employ apprentices believe that Apprenticeships lead to a more motivated and satisfied workforce
+- 92% of employers who employ apprentices believe that Apprenticeships lead to a more motivated and satisfied workforce

 - 83% of employers who employ apprentices rely on their Apprenticeships programme to provide the skilled workers they need for the future